 When starting a bland diet for your dog, most veterinarians will recommend withholding food or water for 2-3 hours after they vomit or have diarrhea to let their systems settle down.
 If the problems stop, water can be started in small amounts.
 If the water doesn’t trigger more vomiting or diarrhea after another 2-3 hours, you can start feeding the bland diet.

 Start with a very small amount, such as one tablespoon or a small meatball sized portion.
 If there is no vomiting after 2 hours, you can offer a little more.
 Gradually the quantity can be increased and the frequency increased.
 For example, instead of 2 tablespoons every 2 hours, you can gradually increase the amount to maybe a ½ cup then a cup every 3 or 4 hours.

 How Long to do Bland Diet for Dogs

 You’ll want to continue with this diet for 2-3 days after the vomiting or diarrhea have stopped and your dog’s stool has returned to normal.
 Then start mixing in your dog’s normal food, a little more each day over 5 days until he is back on his normal food.

 Related: Need a Bland Diet for Your Sick Dog?

 A More Convenient Option

 If you’re a busy pet parent and don’t have the time to cook a bland diet, or don’t feel comfortable in the kitchen, there is another option.
-Under the Weather® makes a freeze-dried bland diet product made with 100% human-grade meats and free of gluten, meat by-products or additives of any kind.
-The shelf-stable properties of its freeze-dried ingredients allow pet parents to keep this product on the shelf for the next time their dog requires a bland diet.
-No more cooking – just add boiling water!
+Under the Weather makes a freeze-dried bland diet product made with premium meats and free of gluten, meat by-products or additives of any kind.

 - Chicken & Rice